-Employe e's Name: School: Evaluato r's Name: Employee's Assignment: Employe e's Credential: Expiration Date: elements associati majority using the CUSD's Counseling Standards a ons.
-A "meets" rating for a given domain s of the elements listed in the domain.
-An unas "Does not meet" or a single domain tha rated.
-Each domain will be evaluated on the supporting adapted from state and national school counseling signifies that a counselor has demonstrated proficiency in a satisfactory evaluation is one that rates two or more at is rated "Does not meet" over two consecutive Meets Does Not Mee t I. Elements for Planning, Organizing Program ng, and Delivering the School Counseling 1.0 1.1 1.2 1.3 1.4 Assists in designing a guidance program to meet the needs of the school.
-N/A Provides direct student services, individual student planning and responsive services.
-N/A Consults with parents and other educators to share strategies that support student achievement and success.
-N/A Collaborates with parents, other educators and community resources to support student achievement and success.
-N/A II.
-Meets Does Not Mee t School Guidance Curriculum by Using Effective 11. ata to Assist Program Direction and Emphasis.
+Employe ee's Name: Evaluato or's Name: Employe ee's Credential: Expiration Date: elements associati majority susing the CUSD's Counseling Standards ada ions.
+A "meets" rating for a given domain sign of the elements listed in the domain.
+An unsat as "Does not meet" or a single domain that i ted.
+Each domain will be evaluated on the supporting upted from state and national school counseling nifies that a counselor has demonstrated proficiency in a disfactory evaluation is one that rates two or more s rated "Does not meet" over two consecutive Meets Does Not Meet I. Elements for Planning, Organizing Program , and Delivering the School Counseling 1.0 Assists in designing a guidance program to med et the needs of the school.
+N/A 1.1 Provides direct student services, individual stud 1.2 Consults with parents and other educators to sn N/A are strategies that support student achievement and success.
+1.3 community resources to support student achievement and 1.4 nd the school counseling program in the school crisis plan.
+N/A Meets Does Not Meet II. • nool Guidance Curriculum by Using Effective to Assist Program Direction and Emphasis.